Home Health How to Read a Drug Label

 What Should You Do If You Don’t Understand a Label?

-If you have tried reading a drug label and don’t understand it, don’t be afraid to ask for help.
-Your health care providers, such as doctors and pharmacists, are there to assist you.
+If you have tried reading a drug label and don’t understand it, consider asking for help.
+Your health care providers, including doctors and pharmacists, are there to assist you.

 “Before leaving the doctors’ office, patients should make sure they are well informed about the name of the drug and why they are taking it, the medical conditions this drug treats, how many times per day should they take it, how long will it take this drug to work, when should they stop taking it, are there any side effects that they should know about and any situations where they should not be taking the drug,” Hobeika said.

-• Check the label to make sure you can read and understand the name of the medicine, directions and colored warning stickers on the package.
-If the letters are too small to read, ask your pharmacist to print it in a larger type.
+• Check the label to make sure you can read and understand the medicine’s name, directions and colored warning stickers on the packaging.
+If the letters are too small to read, ask your pharmacist to print them in a larger type.

-• Are the directions on the package the same as those you and your provider discussed?
+• Are the directions on the package the same as what you and your provider discussed?
 If not, tell the pharmacist.

-• Ask if there are special instructions on how to store the medicine.
+• Ask if there are special instructions on storing the medicine.
 Should it be kept in the refrigerator or a dry place?

 • Ask if there is anything you shouldn’t eat or drink while taking the medicine.